-

 - Its shareholders or persons that are beneficiaries under the applicable statute would not be entitled to the same relief under the same treaty or the relevant EU directive had they been direct recipients of the income (“shareholder test”); and

 If the conditions of both tests are fulfilled, treaty abuse is presumed, and the presumption of treaty abuse can only be rebutted if and to the extent that the conditions of the “main purpose exception” or the “listed entity exception” are fulfilled.
-The rule applies in addition to limitation on benefits clauses and general anti-avoidance rules, and the burden of proof for meeting the conditions lies with the foreign shareholder.
+The rule applies in addition to limitation on benefits clauses and general anti-avoidance rules, and the bur-den of proof for meeting the conditions lies with the foreign shareholder.

 Disclosure requirements: A taxpayer generally must disclose all facts relevant for taxation, especially regarding transactions with foreign related parties.
-Mandatory disclosure rules for certain types of restructurings were enacted at the end of 2019, based on DAC 6 and are effective as from 1 July 2020.

 General anti-avoidance rule: Germany has a long-standing general anti-avoidance rule (GAAR), under which taxpayers are not allowed to circumvent the tax law by abusing legal tax planning opportunities.
 Abuse is presumed when the taxpayer chooses an inappropriate legal structure that, in comparison with an appropriate structure, leads to a tax advantage not intended by the law.
-The presumption may be rebutted by demonstrating that the particular structure has been chosen for nontax reasons, provided such reasons are relevant considering all the facts and circumstances.
-Specific anti-avoidance rules apply for payments to recipients that are resident in a country that is on the EU “black list.”
+The presumption may be rebutted by demonstrating that the particular structure has been chosen for non-tax reasons, provided such reasons are relevant considering all the facts and circumstances.
+Specific anti-avoidance rules apply for payments to recipients that are resident in a jurisdiction that is on the EU “black list”.

 Value added tax: